 Standards-setting organizations publish requirements and guidelines (alongside other types of documents not pertinent here).
-Requirements contain "shall" and "shall not" statements, while guidelines tend to contain "should," "should not," or "may" statements.202 Leading commentary on standards for AI audits is supportive of guidelines that can be more flexible than requirements and standards that focus on processes as well as outputs.
-Nevertheless, it is important to recognize that guidelines do not constitute compliance regimes.
-Technical standards-setting organizations hesitate - and may not be equipped - to settle policy and values debates on their own.
-Non-prescriptive standards - for instance, providing ways to measure risk, without identifying a threshold beyond which risk is unacceptable - help with future-proofing.
+Requirements contain "shall" and "shall not" statements, while guidelines tend to contain "should," "should not," or "may" statements.202 Leading commentary on standards for AI audits is supportive of guidelines that can be more flexible than requirements and standards that focus on processes as well as outputs.203 Nevertheless, it is important to recognize that Among the issues for which commenters wanted stan- guidelines do not constitute compliance regimes.
+Technical standards-setting organizations hesitate - and may not be equipped - to settle policy and values debates on their own.204 Non-prescriptive standards - for instance, providing ways to measure risk, without identifying a threshold beyond which risk is unacceptable - help with future-proofing.
 However, such flexibility means that the governments, public, and downstream users of the technology cannot assume that compliance with such standards means that risks have been acceptably managed.
-Separate legal or regulatory requirements are required to set norms and compel adherence.
+Separate legal or regulatory requirements are required to set norms and compel adherence.205